Itinerary

 Head

-- Riding helmet -- it is mandatory that you wear a riding helmet on this ride and that you bring your own to ensure a correct fit
+- Riding helmet -- it is mandatory that you wear a riding helmet on this ride and that you bring your own to ensure a correct fit.

-- Sunglasses - with a cord attached so they don't fly off when riding
+- Sunglasses - with a cord attached so they don't fly off when riding.

-- Warm hat for cold nights
+- Warm hat for cold nights.

-- Lightweight fleece
+- Warm fleece or jumper.

 Hands and Feet